 Additionally, he found a few more bowls from a previous

 week that had been missed.
-Expect that and don't be discouraged.
-As you go thru your items you'll
+Expect that and please do not be discouraged.
+As you go thru your items you

 always surprising to discover new treasures or what-have-you that appear from the

-backs of lockers that haven't been emptied since you moved in 20-odd years
+backs of lockers that have not been empty since you moved in 20-odd years

-ago.
-Truly, the work you do now will make a huge difference when you're ready
+Truly, the work you do now will make a huge difference when you

-to move aboard your floating home.
-Just don't be shocked if you run into
+are ready to move aboard your floating home.
+Try not be shocked when you

 Your reward will be good times afloat like Captain Dave,